jj123llol/freemcserver.net-python/README.md

 goto headers and get authentication (make sure u copy SCOPED too)

-get the metrics (probably the last header)
+get the metrics (probably the last header), this changes quite a bit so keep it updated!

 get the id from the topbar url,  panel.freemcserver.net/server/(this will be the id!)